niHonkage/DocsLearning/en/getting-started/install-self-hosted/install-faq.md

 ### 9. If database migration is required, what things need to be backed up?

 The database, configured storage, and vector database data need to be backed up.
-If deployed in Docker Compose mode, all data content in the `dify/docker/volumes` directory can be directly backed up.
+If deployed in Docker Compose mode, all data content in the `fusionworks/docker/volumes` directory can be directly backed up.

-### 10. Why is Docker deploying Dify and starting OpenLLM locally using 127.0.0.1, but unable to access the local port?
+### 10. Why is Docker deploying Fusionworks and starting OpenLLM locally using 127.0.0.1, but unable to access the local port?

-`127.0.0.1` is the internal address of the container, and the server address configured by Dify requires the host LAN IP address.
+`127.0.0.1` is the internal address of the container, and the server address configured by Fusionworks requires the host LAN IP address.

 ### 11. How to solve the size and quantity limitations for uploading knowledge documents in the local deployment version？